xmihol00/nlp_proj_2023/README.md

 Last, since the web scraping and mainly generation of the embeddings can run even for several hours on HW without GPU support, we also provide all the data sets scraped and with generated embeddings for all the available models via this link [https://cloud.tugraz.at/index.php/s/ocgNRz5EwSt9A4k](https://cloud.tugraz.at/index.php/s/ocgNRz5EwSt9A4k).
 Extract the file into the root of the project.

 ## Web Scraping
+We are using 3 data sets to train our models.
+First two data sets are obtained through web scraping, the third data set is created by merging and deduplicating the two scraped data sets.

-### Imsdb scraper
+### Imsdb Scraper
-This scraper extracts movie script data from the IMSDb website.
-It utilizes the Scrapy library to crawl and scrape the website.
-The `process_links()` function is a utility function that cleans the URLs of the links.
-The `ImsdbSpider` class is a custom spider that extends the `CrawlSpider` class from Scrapy.
-It specifies the target website, the starting URL, and the rules for following links.
-The class also includes methods for extracting genres and scripts from the scraped data.
-The `parse_item()` method is the callback function that handles the response and extracts relevant information.
-The `ImsdbScraper` class is responsible for running the scraping process and saving the scraped data to a JSON file.
+The Imsdb scraper extracts movie scripts and their respective genres from the [IMSDb](https://imsdb.com) website.
+It utilizes the `Scrapy` library to crawl and scrape the website.
+Furthermore, we are extending the functionality of the `Scrapy` library by specifying the target website, the starting URL, and the rules on how to follow links.
+Then, we are using the `bs4` library for extracting genres, the script title and the script itself from the scraped data.
+The extracted relevant information is later saved into a JSON file.
-Within the `parse_item()` method, after obtaining the response from the crawled URL, BeautifulSoup is used to parse the HTML content.
-It searches for the element that contains the genres information by finding the text "Genres" and navigating to its parent.
-From there, it finds all the `<a>` tags within that element.
-These links are then passed to the methods `_get_genres_from_links()` and `_get_script_from_links()` to extract the genres and script, respectively.
-The extracted title, genres, and script are yielded as a dictionary for each item scraped.

-### Dailyscript scraper
+### Dailyscript Scraper
-The `DailyscriptScraper` class is designed to scrape movie scripts and genres from the "https://www.dailyscript.com/" website.
-It utilizes BeautifulSoup for HTML parsing and IMDb for genre information.
-The class includes various private methods, such as `_get_soup()` to retrieve webpage content, `_title_already_scraped()` to check if a movie has already been scraped, `_extract_movie_titles_and_script_links()` to obtain movie titles and script links, `_get_script()` to fetch movie scripts, `_get_genres_from_first_imdb_result()` to retrieve genres from IMDb, and `_save_data()` to store the scraped data in a JSON file.
-The main `run()` method orchestrates the scraping process, iterating through movies, checking their status, retrieving genres and scripts, and saving the data.
+The Dailyscript scraper is designed to scrape movie scripts from [The Daily Script](https://www.dailyscript.com/) website and genres from the [Imdb](https://www.imdb.com) website.
+It again utilizes the `bs4` library for HTML parsing.
+However, this time we are using a different library, the `urllib` library, for crawling both of the websites.

 ## Cleaning and Pre-processing
 The web-scraped data are partial HTML pages still with HTML tags left.
 Furthermore, the scripts itself needs cleaning and pre-processing, as there are many special characters unnecessary spaces etc., which is accomplished by the following pipeline: